Jeff Larentowicz: New England Revolution

 Larentowicz was selected in the fourth round, 45th overall in the 2005 MLS Supplemental Draft by New England Revolution.
-He spent his first season on the bench, playing only one minute with the first team all year.
-However, in 2006 Larentowicz came into more playing time through injuries, starting 19 games and appearing in a further seven.
-He scored his first-ever MLS goal on August 27, 2006 at a home game against the Columbus Crew.
-In 2007, he firmly established himself as a regular starter for the Revolution, playing all but two games as defensive midfielder alongside Shalrie Joseph.
+He spent his rookie campaign, the 2005 New England Revolution season, on the bench, playing only one minute with the first team all year; making his MLS and Revolution debut in a 1-0 win over D.C.
+United on May 14 as a 92nd minute substitute for Andy Dorman.

+However, in the 2006 New England Revolution season Larentowicz came into more playing time through injuries, starting 19 games and appearing in a further seven, recording a goal and an assist.
+He made his first MLS start on June 11 in a 3-3 tie against Chicago Fire F.C..
+Larentowicz scored his first-ever MLS goal on August 27, at a home game against the Columbus Crew.

+In the 2007 New England Revolution season, he firmly established himself as a regular starter for the Revolution, playing all but two games as defensive midfielder alongside Shalrie Joseph, making 28 appearances (all starts), recording 3 goals and notching 4 assists.

+Larentowicz was a key part of the Revolution's 2007 U.S. Open Cup run, scoring in the semi-final against the Carolina Railhawks, and starting the final, helping deliver the Revolution their first piece of silverware in club history.

+In the MLS Cup 2007, Larentowicz nearly scored a late-second-half equalizer for the Revolution, forcing Pat Onstad to make a point-blank save on a diving header.

+In the 2008 New England Revolution season, Larentowicz helped the Revolution win the 2008 North American SuperLiga, converting a penalty kick in the 2008 North American SuperLiga final.
+In regular season play he made 28 appearances (all starts), recording four goals and two assists.
+In the 2009 New England Revolution season Larentowicz again made 28 starts, adding a goal and notching two assists.

 Larentowicz has been known by various nicknames.
 He acquired Ginja (or Ginger) Ninja after scoring an acrobatic goal against Chicago Fire on May 6, 2007.
 As a defensive midfielder who occasionally ventures into the offensive half of the pitch, he was called der Kaiser by Paul Mariner, a reference to Franz Beckenbauer.
 He's also known as "Big Red."